What’s allowed under Gov. Inslee’s Healthy Washington reopening plan

 Phases 4 is essentially back to a new normal, allowing gatherings of 50 or more, etc. Nightclubs, concert venues, indoor family entertainment and recreation centers – like mini golf, bowling alleys, arcades, card rooms, and large sporting events can reopen.
 All phases must still follow physical distancing guidelines.

-On June 27, Inslee and Wiesman announced they would pause counties from moving on to Phase 4 due to rising cases across the state.
+On June 27, Inslee and the state Secretary of Health John Wiesman announced they would pause counties from moving on to Phase 4 due to rising cases across the state.
 Eight counties were eligible to move to Phase 4 before the pause.
 However, the statewide pause applies to all phases, rendering this a moot point.

 “Phase 4 would mean a return to normal activity and we can’t do that now due to the continued rise in cases across the state,” Inslee said.
 “We all want to get back to doing all the things we love in Washington during the summer, and fully open our economy, but we aren’t there yet.
 This is an evolving situation and we will continue to make decisions based on the data.”

-Gov. Inslee launched a statewide mask or face coverings initiative on June 10.
+Gov. Inslee launched a statewide mask or face covering initiative on June 10.
 On July 7, he updated that by asking businesses to refuse service to customers who are not wearing a mask.
-Sec.
-John Wiesman, Washington State Department of Health, further expanded that on July 23 to include common spaces.
+Wiesman with the Washington State Department of Health further expanded that on July 23 to include common spaces.